mitnk/cicada/docs/completion.md

 ## Path Completion

-When you hit `TAB` key after typing part of file/path name, cicada will complete the full path if there is only one file matches the prefix.
+When you hit `TAB` key after typing part of file/path name, cicada will complete the full path if there is only one file matching the prefix.
-If there are multiple paths match the prefix, cicada will complete you to the maximal common part of them.
+If there are multiple paths matching the prefix, cicada will complete you to the maximal common part of them.
 In this case, you can hit `TAB` key two times, all the candidates would show up.
 Then you can type more characters and hit `TAB` again.